ovx/openresty-rethinkdb/docs/writing-data/update.md

 }, :non_atomic => true ).run(conn)
 ```

-If you forget to specify the `non_atomic` flag, you will get a `RqlRuntimeError`.
+If you forget to specify the `non_atomic` flag, you will get a `ReQLRuntimeError`.

 ```
-RqlRuntimeError: Could not prove function deterministic.
+ReQLRuntimeError: Could not prove function deterministic.
 Maybe you want to use the non_atomic flag?
 ```

 __Example:__ Update the field `num_comments` with a random value between 0 and 100.